Lion's mane - Good for the brain?

 Lion's mane contains a range of B vitamins but also several minerals.

-Lion's mane has a long history of use in health and cooking in some cultures, especially in East Asia.
+Lion's mane has a long history of health and culinary use in some cultures, particularly in East Asia.
 In China and other East Asian countries, Lion's mane has been used in traditional Chinese health philosophy to support various health conditions.
-It is said to have been used to promote the immune system, nervous system and mental ability, among other things.
+It is said to have been used to promote the immune system, nervous system, and mental ability, among other things.

-The mushroom has traditionally been used as part of the diet as it is felt to promote general well-being.
-Its nutritional profile and potential health benefits have made it a valued supplement.
+The mushroom has traditionally been used as part of the diet as it is believed to promote general well-being.
+Its nutritional profile and potential health benefits have made it a popular supplement.

-Lion's mane has a long history of being used in cooking.
+Lion's mane has a long history of culinary use.
 In some Asian cuisines, the mushroom has been used to add flavor and texture to various dishes.
-Its mild and delicate taste makes it a popular addition to soups, stir-fries and other dishes.
+Its mild and delicate flavor makes it a popular addition to soups, stir-fries, and other dishes.

 Does Lion's Mane Affect the Brain?

 Lion's mane has been of interest in research due to its potential positive effects on the brain.
-What has been investigated is, among other things, whether substances found in the mushroom can improve memory, cognitive function and focus, but also their potential impact on the immune system.
+Among other things, research has investigated whether substances found in the mushroom can improve memory, cognitive function and focus, as well as their potential impact on the immune system.

-Lion's mane contains, as described above, various compounds including erinacins and hericenones.
-These substances appear in studies to be able to have an impact on the body's production of NGF, which in turn affects the nervous system and the binding of new nerve cells.
+Lion's mane contains, as described above, various compounds including erinacines and hericenones.
+These substances appear in studies to have an impact on the body's production of NGF, which in turn affects the nervous system and the binding of new nerve cells.

 Many mushrooms and plants contain various substances that have been studied for their potential anti-inflammatory effects.
-Even subjects in Lion's mane have proved interesting in this context.
-Reducing inflammation in the body in different ways can have positive effects on brain health.
+Substances in Lion's mane have also proven interesting in this context.
+Reducing inflammation in the body in various ways can have positive effects on brain health.

-Taking substances that have an impact on nerve growth and cognitive functions can also be linked to positive effects on depression and anxiety as they affect the release of signaling substances in the brain.
+Ingesting substances that have an impact on nerve growth and cognitive functions can also be linked to positive effects on depression and anxiety as they affect the release of neurotransmitters in the brain.

 Nootropics

-Nootropics is a term used to describe substances that can potentially improve cognitive functions, including memory, concentration, focus, learning and creativity, without having significant side effects.
-The term originates from the Greek, where "nous" means mind and "tropos" means turning, thus "mind-turning" or "mind-improving".
+Nootropics is a term used to describe substances that have the potential to enhance cognitive functions, including memory, concentration, focus, learning, and creativity, without significant side effects.
+The term is derived from the Greek, where "nous" means mind and "tropos" means turning, thus "mind-turning" or "mind-enhancing".

-Nootropics are often advocated for their purported positive effects on brain performance and mental function.
-These substances can be natural, such as certain herbs and mushrooms, or synthetic, such as certain drugs.
+Nootropics are often touted for their purported positive effects on brain performance and mental function.
+These substances can be natural, such as certain herbs and mushrooms, or synthetic, such as certain medications.
 Lion's mane is often classified as a so-called nootropic.

 Other examples of substances classified as nootropics include: